jasondoyle/Google-Nest-Cam-Bug-Disclosures/README.md

 seqNum + authTag(cont) + 3a(UnknownType) 04(len) + DEADBEEF
 seqNum(execute)

-3. Result<br />
+4. Result<br />
 Camera dissociates from current wifi network to attempt association with newly set SSID.
 The camera goes offline for approximately 60-90 seconds before returning to the original Wifi network and resuming normal operation.
-No reboot or crash was observed.